The Jordan-H\"older property and Grothendieck monoids of exact categories: Posets of admissible subobjects

 where the middle interval is considered in $\PP(B)$ and the two right intervals are considered in $\PP(A)$.

 The isomorphism $X_2/X_1 \iso (X_1/A)/(X_2/A)$ is obtained by applying (2) to $A \in \PP(X_2)$. \end{proof}

 Now we introduce \emph{simple} objects in exact categories, that is, objects which cannot be decomposed into smaller pieces with respect to conflations.
-This objects plays a central role throughout this paper, and to determine simple objects in a given exact category is an essential (and difficult) task when we check (JHP). \begin{definition} Let $\EE$ be an exact category and $X$ an object of $X$.
+These objects play a central role throughout this paper, and to determine simple objects in a given exact category is an essential (and difficult) task when we check (JHP). \begin{definition} Let $\EE$ be an exact category and $X$ an object of $\EE$.
 We say that $X$ is \emph{simple} if the poset $\PP(X)$ of admissible subobjects of $X$ has exactly two distinct elements $0$ and $X$.
-This is equivalent to that $X$ is not zero and there exists no conflation of the form $L \infl X \defl N$ in $\EE$ with $L, N \neq 0$.
-We denote by $\simp \EE$ the set of isomorphism classes of simple objects in $\EE$. \end{definition} We remark that the notion of simple objects in exact categories was also defined in \cite[Definition 3.2]{bhlr} and \cite[Definition 5.2]{bg}.
+This is equivalent to the condition that $X$ is not zero and there exists no conflation of the form $L \infl X \defl N$ in $\EE$ with $L, N \neq 0$.
+We denote by $\simp \EE$ the set of isomorphism classes of simple objects in $\EE$. \end{definition} We remark that the notion of simple objects in exact categories was also introduced in \cite[Definition 3.2]{bhlr} (under the name of \emph{$\EE$-simple} objects) and \cite[Definition 5.2]{bg} (under the name of \emph{almost simple} objects).